-6. Able to swallow multiple capsules.
-7. Able to understand and provide written informed consent.
-8. Able to comply with all study procedures, including the 33-night stay at the CRU and follow-up phone call.
+6. Able to understand and provide written informed consent.
+7. Able to comply with all study procedures, including the 23-night stay at the CRU and follow-up phone call.

 4.4.
 Exclusion Criteria

 The following will exclude potential subjects from the study: